Let's look at the key reasons that are pushing Exact Sciences Corporation (EXAS) to new highs

 Sponsored

-During the last 5-year period, the sales growth of Healthcare Sector giant was 77.80%.
+Healthcare Sector giant saw their annual sales surged by 77.80% over the last five years.
 Meanwhile, its annual earnings per share averaged 36.20%.
 With a float of $175.40 million, this company’s outstanding shares have now reached $176.36 million.

 Exact Sciences Corporation (EXAS) Breakdown of a Key Holders of the stock